Skip to main content

 How Do These Laws Interact with Hormonal Health Concerns?

 Consider the case of an employee with polycystic ovary syndrome (PCOS), a common hormonal disorder that can affect metabolism and weight.
-A wellness program that focuses narrowly on weight loss could be discriminatory if it does not provide a for this individual.
+A wellness program that focuses narrowly on weight loss could be discriminatory if it does not provide a reasonable alternative standard for this individual.
 The ADA’s requirement for reasonable accommodation ensures that this employee has an equal opportunity to participate in and benefit from the program, without being penalized for a medical condition.

 Legal Protections for Specific Health Scenarios